starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 <div class="alert alert-info">
     <p>
-        We’re so confident that Datastar can be used as a JavaScript framework replacement that we challenge anyone to find a use-case that Datastar _cannot_ handle!
+        We're so confident that Datastar can be used as a JavaScript framework replacement that we challenge anyone to find a use-case that Datastar _cannot_ handle!
     </p>
 </div>